home-assistant/home-assistant.io/source/_integrations/msteams.markdown

 ha_release: 0.101
 ---

-The `Microsoft Teams` platform allows you to send notifications from Home Assistant to a channel in [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software).
+The `Microsoft Teams` platform allows you to send notifications from Home Assistant to a team channel in [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software).

 ## Setup